vt-middleware/cryptacular/index.md

 {% endhighlight %}

 ## Spectacularly secure
-Cryptography contains a number of pitfalls in the details, and Cryptacular components that do the right thing by default and APIs that suggest the right component to perform a particular operation according to best practices.
+Cryptography contains a number of pitfalls in the details, and Cryptacular provides prophylaxis:

+* Components that do the right thing by default
+* APIs that suggest the right component to perform a particular operation according to best practices

 {% highlight java %}
 // Cryptacular forces the use of a dynamic IV per encryption,